brockboland/drupal-meetup-resources/README.md

 Top takeaway tips from Drupal meetup organizers on how to market your meetup.

 - “Posting just on Twitter is simply not enough”
+- “Make announcements early so that there is time for word to spread and calendars are not already full”
 - “Attendance increased once we started using Meetup.com”
 - “Many of the local Drupal users didn't even know about g.d.o.”
 - “Don’t forget good old fashioned word of mouth”